thruthesky/extended/README.md

   - If `onOpen` is not provided, it will use `launchURL` package to open the link.

 - Note that, `onTap` is only working when the text has no html tag.

+- `style` is the `TextStyle` when the text has no html tags.
+- `htmlStyle` is the css style used for `Html` when the text has html tag.

 ![ExtendedText](https://github.com/thruthesky/extended/raw/main/res/img/extended_text.jpg)